amethyst/specs/book/src/11_advanced_component.md

 ## Sorting entities based on component value

-In a lot of scenarios we encounter a need to sort entities based on either a components value, or a combination of component values.
+In a lot of scenarios we encounter a need to sort entities based on either a component's value, or a combination of component values.
 There are a couple of ways to deal with this problem.
 The first and most straightforward is to just sort `Join` results.